scipy-conference/scipy_proceedings/papers/jaime_arias/paper.rst

 but rather measures a mixture of these quantities that is difficult to untangle.
-In this regard, BOLD is a very interesting tool in neuroscience, but in general it is not widely used for clinical applications because the impact of physiopathological situation on the HRF and the response amplitude is unknown, hampering the BOLD signal interpretation.
+In this regard, BOLD is a very interesting tool in neuroscience, but in general it is not widely used for clinical applications because the impact of physiopathological situation on the HRF and the response amplitude are unknown, hampering the BOLD signal interpretation.
 For instance, the vascular response giving rise to the BOLD signal is altered in normal ageing :cite:`Fabiani:2014` and pathologies like Alzheimer's disease